jr-k/snips-nlu-rebirth/README.md

 The snips-nlu training part is provided by this repository: https://github.com/snipsco/snips-nlu.

-> Download pre-built binaries
+> Download pre-built binaries (Python 3.7 armhf architecture)

-- Here is the precious one, a freshly pre-built wheel for arm architecture (like raspberrypi): %soon%

-- But first you'll need to install some dependencies: `pip install Cython`
+- With snips-nlu tools, you'll be able to train a model.
+But first we need to prepare the target language.

-- Then you can download the pre-built binaries and install it: `wget %soon% && pip install %soon% && pip install setuptools_rust`

-> Build from source
+`snips-nlu download en`

-- After you cloned it you'll be able to train a model, let's choose the provided lights dataset.
+- Then train a dataset, let's take the sample available.

-`snips-nlu /path/to/snips-nlu/repository/sample_datasets/lights_dataset.json /path/to/output_trained_engine`.
+`snips-nlu train /path/to/snips-nlu/repository/sample_datasets/lights_dataset.json /path/to/output_trained_engine`.

 - Don't forget to add `path/to/output_trained_engine` to the configuration file `snips-nlu.toml` (from this project) in the `engine_dir` variable of the `[global]` section and you're ready to parse any query trained from the `lights_dataset` model.
 (See "Build instructions" section below)